AthenZ/athenz/README.md

 ### Service Authentication

-Athenz provides secure identity in the form of short lived X.509 certificate for every workload or service deployed in private (e.g. Openstack, K8S, Screwdriver) or public cloud (e.g. AWS EC2, ECS, Fargate, Lambda).
+Athenz provides secure identity in the form of short-lived X.509 certificate for every workload or service deployed in private (e.g. Openstack, K8S, Screwdriver) or public cloud (e.g. AWS EC2, ECS, Fargate, Lambda).
 Using these X.509 certificates clients and services establish secure connections and through mutual TLS authentication verify